-These financial instruments are measured at market value with initial transaction fees recognised directly in the profit and loss account.
-On the reporting date, any changes in market value are presented in the profit and loss account under "Net gain/(loss) on financial instruments at market value through profit or loss".
+These financial instruments are measured at market value with initial transaction fees recognised directly in the financial statement.
+On the reporting date, any changes in market value are presented in the financial statements under "Net gain/(loss) on financial instruments at market value through profit or loss".
 Income, dividends and realised gains and losses on disposals in the trading book are treated in the same way.